Asahi daily, an official Tokyo Olympics partner, urges Games cancellation

-TOKYO (Reuters) -Japan’s Asahi Shimbun, an official partner of the Tokyo 2020 Olympics, called for the Summer Games to be cancelled in an editorial on Wednesday, citing risks to public safety and strains on the medical system from the COVID-19 pandemic.
+TOKYO (Reuters) - Japanese newspaper publisher Asahi Shimbun, an official partner of the Tokyo 2020 Olympics, called for the Summer Games to be cancelled in an editorial on Wednesday, citing risks to public safety and strains on the medical system from the COVID-19 pandemic.

 Doctors' associations have protested holding the Games, investors have talked up the benefits of shelving them here, and maverick businessmen such as Masayoshi Son have called for cancelling the games.